 Falls in the older population is known and recognised as a significant clinical risk area.
-However, young people fall as well, and can sustain serious injury.
-This Course cover falls prevention education from the viewpoint of younger people.
+However, younger people fall as well and can sustain serious injury.

 - Apply age-appropriate assessment and screening tools to your practice so that the risk of harm from falls in younger people are reduced